Shigehiro/Linux_tips_2024/ubuntu24.04_apparmor_denied/README.md

 ## How to fix

-Add the blown line and restart the apparmor.
+Add the following line and restart the apparmor.
 ```
 $ sudo grep libvirt/images /etc/apparmor.d/abstractions/libvirt-qemu
   /var/lib/libvirt/images/** rwk,